 Trick or Treat

-On Halloween night, we go trick or treating in my parents’ neighborhood where I grew up and in our own neighborhood.
+We’re looking forward to trick or treating in our new neighborhood this year.
 But before the main event, we’ve typically already gone trick or treating a few times!
 If you like to get more wear out of your costume, here are a few other ways to trick or treat in Bucks County and nearby.